-There are 16 ambient air quality monitoring stations located in Clark County (CCDAQ, 2017).
-The Las Vegas Valley Hydrographic Area 212 portion of Clark County-which includes the study area-is designated a maintenance area (former nonattainment area) for CO and PM{10} .
-Clark County is an attainment or unclassifiable area for the remaining criteria pollutants.
-Therefore, the general conformity guidelines described above are applicable to this proposed project for CO and PM{10} .
-A general conformity applicability analysis will be conducted for the study area to compare CO and PM{10} to the de minimis levels discussed above.
+There are 15 ambient air quality monitoring stations located in Clark County (CCDAQ, 2017).
+The Las Vegas Valley Hydrographic Area 212 portion of Clark County-which includes the study area-is designated as marginal non-attainment for the 2015 O_3 NAAQS (effective August 3, 2018), and in attainment for CO and PM10, subject to the provisions of the maintenance plans.
+Therefore, the general conformity guidelines described above are applicable to this proposed project for O_3 , CO and PM10.
+A general conformity applicability analysis will be conducted for the study area to compare CO and PM10 to the de minimis levels discussed above.

-- 1 Nellis AFB currently operates under a Title V air quality permit for stationary emissions from base - 2 operations.
-Current aircraft operations contribute to an increase in criteria pollutants in the Clark - 3 County airshed.
-However, these emissions have not adversely affected the attainment status of - 4 the county.
+Nellis AFB currently operates under a Title V air quality permit for stationary emissions from base operations.
+Current aircraft operations contribute to an increase in criteria pollutants in the Clark County airshed.
+However, these emissions have not adversely affected the attainment status of the county.

-5 3.4 WATER RESOURCES
+3.4 WATER RESOURCES

-- 6 The Clean Water Act of 1972 is the primary federal law that protects the nation's waters, including - 7 lakes, rivers, aguifers, and coastal areas.
-The primary objective of the Clean Water Act is to - 8 restore and maintain the integrity of the nation's waters.
-Other issues relevant to water resources - 9 include watershed areas affected by existing and potential runoff and hazards associated with - 10 floodplains.
+The Clean Water Act of 1972 is the primary federal law that protects the nation's waters, including lakes, rivers, aquifers, and coastal areas.
+The primary objective of the Clean Water Act is to restore and maintain the integrity of the nation's waters.
+Other issues relevant to water resources include watershed areas affected by existing and potential runoff and hazards associated with floodplains.